Back to Methuselah: Commentary

 Copies of this variorum edition are available in the Goldsmiths' Library in the University of London, the Lilly Library at Indiana University, Bloomington, Indiana, and in the Rare Books Collection of the University of Texas at Austin.

 One quotation from Back to Methuselah is frequently misattributed to Robert F. Kennedy, even though Kennedy stated that he was quoting Shaw—"You see things; and you say, 'Why?'
 But I dream things that never were; and I say, 'Why not?'
+In Methuselah, this statement is made by the serpent to Eve in the Garden of Eden.